 We are a progressive, theologically liberal, urban church that provides a warm and supportive sense of community.
 In addition to our Sunday morning worship celebrations, we offer religious education classes for children and youth ; many different ways to work for justice and compassion in the larger community ; frequent gatherings for young adults and students ; ongoing faith development opportunities for adults ; several opportunities for involvement in performing arts groups ; and many other opportunities for living a more spiritually oriented life in community with others.
 We have a deep commitment to social justice and human rights, and some of our partners in ministry include the Unitarian Universalist Pennsylvania Legislative Advocacy Network (UUPLAN), East End Cooperative Ministry (EECM), and the Pennsylvania Interfaith Impact Network (PIIN).

-Worship Celebrations in October at 9:30 and 11:00 AM
+Worship Celebrations in June at 10:00 AM

 Dave Dunn, Intern Minister

-Rev. Robin Landerman Zucker
+From Rev. Robin Landerman Zucker

 As some of you know, I lived in Boston for three decades (plus) and returned home to Pittsburgh in 2011.
 I couldn’t be more delighted with that decision, by the way.
 What many of you may not know, is that I return to the “land of Read More...

 The May 20 meeting of your Board of Trustees began with Brady Hunsaker reading #434 in our hymnal reminding us of our connections to the universe, to our community, and to each other.
 Marty Lieb reminded everyone to support the Fantasy Auction sc Read More...

 Your Board of Trustees met at its usual time on April 15, 2015.
 Amy opened with a reading from W.E.B.
 DuBois on the need for imminent action.
 Kathy Parker announced publication of the Journal of Unitarian Universalist History, v.
 38, which she ed Read More...